-The Bucket Protection table is a complete list of the buckets you have in your account or linked accounts and their current status.
-You will see all buckets across all regions within the account the console is running in as well as active linked accounts.
+The Bucket Protection table is a complete list of the current status of all buckets across all regions within the AWS account the console is running in as well as active linked accounts.

 Accountidentifier shows as

 Primary.
 This represents the default account you deployed the solution in.
 If you link accounts for cross-account scanning, you will see a different identifier (the nickname you gave it) for those buckets that come from other accounts.

 The bucket list is refreshed every 30 minutes in the background, but if you have recently created new buckets or deleted existing, you can force a refresh with the

 Actions --> Refresh Bucketsmenu item at the top of the buckets list.

 You may have noticed the Object Count and Total Size (GB) values for each bucket.
 These are not real-time reliable numbers.
 This data is pulled from CloudWatch Metrics for S3 Buckets.
 Amazon only updates these metrics once per day at the end of each day.
 So the numbers you are seeing are always a day old, but can give you a good feel.